Valid Inference After Causal Discovery: Noisy Causal Discovery

-Combined with \Cref{prop:max-info}, \Cref{prop:dp_noisy_sel} implies a correction in the form of a discounted error level for confidence interval construction---conceptually similar to a Bonferroni correction---that ensures valid statistical inference on the causal effects estimated from $\widehat G$, as stated formally in the following theorem.
+Combined with \Cref{prop:max-info}, \Cref{lemma:dp_noisy_sel} implies a correction in the form of a discounted error level for confidence interval construction---conceptually similar to a Bonferroni correction---that ensures valid inference for the causal effects estimated from~$\widehat G$.